SK8-PTY-LTD/SK8Tech_Document/en/team/orientation.md

-This document describes the process both the new recruit and manager needs to go through during orientation.
+This document describes the process both the new recruit and manager needs to go through during orientation process.

-This is a guideline for new recruit and manager.

 ## Internship